 Career opportunities are in private industry, public agencies, and educational institutions.
 Recent graduates work in environmental consulting, biotechnology, the pharmaceutical industry, biomedical engineering, management consulting, and international agriculture.
 Many students pursue graduate study in engineering, science, medicine or law.

 The living world is all around us and within us.
 The biological revolution of this past century has given rise to a growing demand for engineers who have studied biology and the environment, who have strong math and science skills, who can communicate effectively, and who appreciate the challenges facing society.
-The Department of Biological Engineering is training the next generation of engineers to meet these challenges.
+The Department of Biological and Environmental Engineering is training the next generation of engineers to meet these challenges.